apify/apify-docs/sources/platform/actors/development/actor_definition/dockerfile.md

 sidebar_position: 4
 ---

-**Learn about the Docker images you can use as your actor's base.
-Choose the correct base image for your actor's type and requirements.**
+**Learn about the Docker images you can use as your Actor's base.
+Choose the correct base image for your Actor's type and requirements.**

 ---

 ## Base Docker images

-Apify provides several Docker images that can be used as a base for user actors.
+Apify provides several Docker images that can be used as a base for user Actors.

 All images come in two versions: the **latest** tag corresponds to the stable version and **beta** to images where we test new features.
 Use the beta version at your own risk.

-Note that all Apify Docker images are pre-cached on Apify servers in order to speed up the actor builds and runs.
+Note that all Apify Docker images are pre-cached on Apify servers in order to speed up the Actor builds and runs.
 The source code used to generate the images is available in the [apify-actor-docker](https://github.com/apify/apify-actor-docker) GitHub repository.

 ### Node.js base images